clevertree/audio-source/README.md

 ## What's Currently Working:
 * Add, edit, and delete notes and note tracks.
+* Edit note velocity and duration.
+* Quarter Tone Compatibility (missing in MIDI)
 * Recursively play back tracks by adding a 'Track Note'.
-* Edit note velocity and duration.
-* Quarter Tone Compatibility
+* Track Note Transposing (play back tracks at different frequencies)

 ## Under the Hood:
 * Audio Source brings the WebAudio API to mobile by using a WebView as a proxy.